Gorav22/Glorico/README.md

 ### Pricing

 Glorico offers a variety of pricing plans to fit your needs.
-For personal use, Glorico is free to use.
-For commercial use, Glorico offers paid plans starting at $9.99 per month.
+Glorico is free to use which no need any type of account.

 ### Contact Us